-For students interested in careers in the area of exercise and sports nutrition, the department offers a minor in Nutrition for Exercise and Sport.
+For students interested in careers in exercise and sports nutrition, the department offers a minor in Nutrition for Exercise and Sport.
 In addition to the Nutritional Sciences core curriculum, students complete a plan of study, which includes courses in sports nutrition and exercise physiology.
-Please see the Plan of Study on page 23.
+Please see the Plan of Study on page 21.

 This minor has been established in cooperation with the Departments of Kinesiology and Allied Health.
-Students interested in earning the minor will need to complete prerequisite coursework for required courses.
-These include NUSC 1165, PNB 2264, 2265 and MCB 2000.
+Students interested in earning this minor will need to complete the prerequisite coursework.
+These include NUSC 1165, PNB 2264, 2265, and MCB 2000.
 All students are required to complete a minimum of 18 credits for the minor.